Mzamo-Ntshaba/CDV01_Career_Goals_Reflection_CS20240134_WFO2407_GroupD_Mzamo-Ntshaba_CDV01/README.md

 1. **Anticipated Challenges**:
      Potential obstacles or challenges in reaching my goals.

-    - Huge competition in the job market
-    - Lack of work experience
+    - Lack of work experience cause companies nowadays are usually looking for people who have had 2+ years of working experience now
+    - Imposter Syndrome , you get introduced to all these different technologies and everyday you learn something new so much that its even hard to keep up with as software engineering is a constantly growing field and you might find that most people understand and youre the only one who doesnt and that might raise feelings of doubt on whether it is even the right career path for you

     Strategies to overcome these challenges.

-    - Create a portfolio that only has projects that clients or companies can relate to.
+    - Create a portfolio that only has projects that will be benefecial for companies that way it highlights technical profiency
-    - Do freelancing gigs/ offer my services for free to some companies to gain experience
+    - Documenting your achievements that way you can always go back reassure yourself that you deserve this and you are worth being here

 2. **Opportunities for Growth**:

-   - Attend community fridays at codespace to connect and learn from experts in the field
+   - Attend community fridays at codespace to network
-   - watch youtube videos on portfolio reviews to gain insights on what great portfolios look like.
-   - Attend tech events online or that are near my area to connect with potential employers and peers
-   - DM recruiters and share my work with them and hope to score an interview.
+   - not only rely on codesppace but further do the deep learning whether its watching youtube videos doing code alongs or even interacting on scrimba allows for me to upskill
+   - Attend tech conferences this not only allows for networking but you get taught about leading edge technologies